From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: The flashing process

-We launch $N$ independent random walks, and build inductively the associated clusters $A(1)$, $A(2)$,~\dots, $A(N)$.
-In doing so, we use the increments of these random walks to define, step by step, $N$ flashing trajectories $S^*_1$,~\dots, $S^*_N$ up to some times $\bar t_1$,~\dots, $\bar t_N$.
+We launch $N$ independent random walks, and build inductively the associated clusters $A(1)$, $A(2),\ldots,A(N)$.
+In doing so, we use the increments of these random walks to define, step by step, $N$ flashing trajectories $S^*_1,\ldots,S^*_N$ up to some times $\bar t_1,\ldots,\bar t_N$.
 Let us describe informally step $i+1$ of the induction.
-Assume that $S_1^*$,~\dots, $S_i^*$ are defined up to some times $t_1\leq\bar t_1$,~\dots, $t_i\leq \bar t_i$, and that each site of $A(i)$ is covered by exactly one $S_k^*(t_k)$ with $1\leq k\leq i$.
-We can think of $S_1^*(t_1),\dots,S_i^*(t_i)$ as the positions of stopped flashing explorers, some of them stopped at one of their flashing times -- say on {\em blue} sites -- some of them not -- say on {\em red} sites.
-Then, we add the $i+1$-th explorer and flashing explorer.
+Assume that $S_1^*,\ldots,S_i^*$ are defined up to some times $t_1\leq\bar t_1,\ldots,t_i\leq\bar t_i$, and that each site of $A(i)$ is covered by exactly one $S_k^*(t_k)$ with $1\leq k\leq i$.
+We can think of $S_1^*(t_1),\ldots,S_i^*(t_i)$ as the positions of stopped flashing explorers, some of them stopped at one of their flashing times---say on \textit{blue} sites---some of them not---say on \textit{red} sites.
+Then, we add the $i+1$th explorer and flashing explorer.
 We set $S_{i+1}^*(0) = S_{i+1}(0) = 0$.
-We add new increments both to $S_{i+1}$ and to the trajectory of one flashing explorer, say with label $j$ in $\{1;\dots;i+1\}$, in such a way that the current position of the walker $i+1$ and that of the flashing explorer $j$ coincide.
+We add new increments both to $S_{i+1}$ and to the trajectory of one flashing explorer, say with label $j$ in $\{1;\ldots;i+1\}$, in such a way that the current position of the walker $i+1$ and that of the flashing explorer $j$ coincide.
 The label $j$ is defined inductively as follows.
 Initially, $j = i+1$.
-Assume that the walker $i+1$ flashes on a red or blue site inside $A(i)$.
-This site is occupied by exactly two stopped flashing explorers, $j$ and $j'$ (and all other red and blue sites of $A(i)$ are occupied by exactly one flashing explorer).
+Assume now that the walker $i+1$ flashes on a red or blue site inside $A(i)$.
+This site is occupied by exactly two stopped flashing explorers, $j$ and $j'$ [and all other red and blue sites of $A(i)$ are occupied by exactly one flashing explorer].
 Since flashing explorers can settle at their flashing times, it makes sense, when $j$ is flashing, to add the next increment to the trajectory of flashing explorer $j'$ rather than $j$.
-We do so in two cases.
-First, when this happens on a red site.
+We do so in two cases, first, when this happens on a red site.
 In this case, we turn blue that site since $j$ is stopped at a flashing time.
-Second, when this happens on a blue site, say $z$, {\em and} $j' > j$.
-Note that in this case, both explorers flash on $z$\ but explorer $j$ reaches $z$ before explorer $j'$ when launched in their label order.
-Our choice is such that the eventual cluster $A^*(N)$ has the correct law.
-In all other cases, we keep adding the increments of $S_{i+1}$ to the same flashing trajectory.
+Second, when this happens on a blue site, say $z$, \textit{and} $j' > j$.
+Note that in this case, both explorers flash on $z$, but explorer $j$ reaches $z$ before explorer $j'$ when launched in their label order.
+Our choice is such that the eventual cluster $A^*(N)$ has the correct law.\vadjust{\goodbreak} In all other cases, we keep adding the increments of $S_{i+1}$ to the same flashing trajectory.
 It is important to note that the value of the increment does not depend on the index of the trajectory we choose to extend.
-Walker $i+1$ eventually steps outside $A(i)$.
-When the last walker steps outside $A(N-1)$ we have
+Walker $i+1$ eventually steps outside $A(i)$, say on $z^*$, while following a flashing trajectory, say the $j$th one.
+We stop the $j$th flashing trajectory on $z^*$, and paint $z^*$ blue or red according to whether $z^*$ is one of its flashing sites or not.